VikingAlnas/LwM2M_Register/README.md

 Category          | Object ID Range      |Description :-----------------| :--------------------| :-----------------------------------------------------
-[oma-label](/OMA_Objects.md)         | 0 – 1023             | Objects defined by the Open Mobile Alliance
+[OMA Objects](/OMA_Objects.md)         | 0 – 1023             | Objects defined by the Open Mobile Alliance
 reserved I        | 1024 – 2047          | Reserved for future use
-[ext-label](/Other_SDO_Objects.md)         | 2048 – 10240         | Objects defined by a 3rd party SDO, Standard Development Organizations.
+[Other SDO Objects](/Other_SDO_Objects.md)         | 2048 – 10240         | Objects defined by a 3rd party SDO, Standard Development Organizations.
-[x-label](/Private_Objects.md)           | 10241 – 32768        | Objects defined by a vendor or individual such an object may be either private (no DDF or Specification made available) or public.
+[Private Objects](/Private_Objects.md)           | 10241 – 32768        | Objects defined by a vendor or individual such an object may be either private (no DDF or Specification made available) or public.
 These objects are optionally private, this is indicated at the time of submission.

 ### ResourceID Classes